FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/application.rst

 .. note:: If the joint torque sensor sensitivity calibration is already completed, you can proceed directly to drag function parameter settings.

 **Step3**: After the robot completes running the predetermined trajectory, the sensitivity, linearity, hysteresis error, and repeatability calibration results are automatically displayed on the web interface.
-Click "Set" to apply, as shown in Figure 2-3.
+Click "Set" to apply.

 .. image:: application/039.png
    :width: 4in